 Other people knew, though.
 Almost every time I bring it up now I see an immediate change in their expression or tone in their voice when I mention pancreatic cancer.
 Someone once asked me, “Isn’t that the cancer that Steve Jobs and Patrick Swayze had?”
 I said yes, and they said, “Well, if they had all the money in the world, and couldn’t find treatments to help, then it must really be bad.”

-But I didn’t know any of this two years ago.
-Two years ago I was just in a happy bubble.
+But I didn’t know any of this three years ago.
+Three years ago I was just in a happy bubble.

 Three weeks.
 That’s it.

 Of course, the disease was literally running through his veins prior to those three weeks, but pancreatic cancer is so hard to detect because of vague symptoms.

 I wish my dad’s late diagnosis was an anomaly, but it’s actually the norm when it comes to pancreatic cancer.
 I’ve heard way too many stories about healthy, young men and women who had a pain in their back that lingers, and then had a few stomach issues, only to be diagnosed with stage 4 pancreatic cancer, and only lived a few more weeks before it consumed their life.

 When a survival rate for a cancer is only 9 percent, something needs to change.

 In the past 27 months I’ve gone through all the stages of grief.
 Sometimes all at once, and sometimes little by little.
 Right now I’m sitting in the acceptance stage.
 I know it happened, and most days I’m actually thankful.